furnity/model-specs/CommunalSpaces.md

-# Creating simple spaces from 2D drawings
+# Creating simple spaces from 2D blueprints

-This guide assumes you have a 2D drawing of a space.
+This guide assumes you have a 2D blueprint of a space.

 - [Convert to PNG](#convert-to-png)
   - [PDF Source](#pdf-source)